StephanPitois/mfe-shell/README.md

 This demo shows an app shell using Svelte Kit (+ Vite), which provides routing, a place to keep pages that must be server-side rendered, and a host for micro-frontends.
 The micro-frontends are simple Svelte apps (+ Rollup), coded and deployed independently from the app shell and from each other.
-In this implmentation, the micro-frontends have no server-rendering capabilities as the remotes are loaded dynamically on the client-side only.
+In this implementation, the micro-frontends have no server-rendering capabilities as the remotes are loaded dynamically on the client-side only.

 On the Products page, we have two micro-frontends from two different remotes.
 When items are added to the cart from the product micro-frontend, an event is triggered.
 The shopping cart micro-frontend listens to that event and updates its count in response.